Share this Post

 The site came with outline planning for a traditional-style bungalow; however, the clients wanted a contemporary beach-style property.
 As there was already approval for a few other contemporary-style houses in the area, we used this as an advantage when putting forward our argument to the planners.

-The site benifited from previous planning approval, but they did not match the clients’ desires or make the most of the plot.
-Buying a site with approval, reduces the risk involved in the development significantly.
-However make sure that the previous owners (or developers in this case) have not casued issues with the nieghbours or planning team, which could cause lots of problems for a new owner.
+The site benefited from previous planning approval, but they did not match the clients’ desires or make the most of the plot.
+Buying a site with approval reduces the risk involved in the development significantly.
+However make sure that the previous owners (or developers in this case) have not caused issues with the neighbours or planning team, which could cause lots of problems for a new owner.

 It is always prudent to hold pre-application discussions with the planning team to get some background and also to discuss what you propose to do with the site.
 Also, make sure that these discussions involve a written response, this can then be referenced in the final planning submission.